Configuring CORS in Nginx for Multiple Origins: Preflight Debugging & Exact Error Resolution

 Why does my Nginx CORS config work for one domain but fail for another?

 Missing Vary: Origin causes proxy cache poisoning.
 The CDN serves the first origin’s response to all subsequent requests.
 Alternatively, the regex in the map directive lacks the second domain pattern.
-Update the regex alternation group and verify cache purge.
+Update the regex alternation group and purge the CDN cache.

 How do I handle preflight caching with multiple origins?

-Set Access-Control-Max-Age carefully.
+Set Access-Control-Max-Age to 600 (the Chrome/Safari maximum).
 Ensure Vary: Origin is present so CDNs isolate cache per origin instead of sharing responses.
-Keep max-age under 86400 to allow rapid header rotation during deployments.

-Can I use if blocks for CORS in Nginx?
+Can I use if blocks for CORS header assignment in Nginx?

-Only for OPTIONS method handling.
-Use map for header assignment to avoid Nginx if directive scope pitfalls and unpredictable header overwrites. if blocks in Nginx operate at rewrite phase, not header injection phase.
+Only for method routing (e.g., if ($request_method = OPTIONS)).
+Use map for header value assignment to avoid Nginx if directive scope pitfalls and unpredictable header overwrites. if blocks in Nginx operate at the rewrite phase, not the header injection phase, which leads to headers being ignored in some scenarios.